 Varnika’s practice focuses on climate change law and policy, including voluntary carbon markets, offsets and carbon credit transactions, and Article 6, Paris Agreement.
 Varnika regularly advises clients on ESG and human rights risk advisory across commercial and sustainable finance transactions, including fund formation, regulatory advisory work, debt capital markets transactions (in particular green and sustainability-linked bonds), derivatives and corporate and banking transactions.

 Varnika advises clients on identifying ESG opportunities and mitigating ESG risks across a range of compliance and transactional matters, including through the development of policies, risk assessments, diligence procedures and investigation.
 Varnika supports clients in navigating the evolving ESG regulatory landscape, including in relation to modern slavery, diversity and inclusivity, sustainable finance and non-financial reporting, and soft law standard like the OECD Guidelines and UN Guiding Principles on Business and Human Rights, and has extensive experience in advising clients on cross border private equity, private fund structuring, M&A transactions and reorganisations as well as UK and international disputes.
-Varnika is dual qualified in England & Wales and India.
+Varnika is dual qualified in England and Wales and India.

 “The Doctrine of Corporate Opportunity - A Comparative Analysis,” Business Law Review, 2018